-Extensive use of design for testability (DFT) techniques, including scan and test points, and non-nominal test methods such as low-voltage test and I{DDQ} test [1, 2] lead to overtesting, i.e., the IC is demonstrated to fail, but under conditions which cannot occur in its normal operation mode.
+Extensive use of design for testability (DFT) techniques, including scan and test points, and non-nominal test methods such as low-voltage test and I{DDQ} test [1,2] lead to overtesting, i.e., the IC is demonstrated to fail, but under conditions which cannot occur in its normal operation mode.
 One reason for overtesting is the presence of latent defects, which are too small to cause a failure under nominal conditions or logically redundant.
 A further reason is the elevated level of IR drop and crosstalk effects which is caused by atypical power consumption during test that does not correspond to the power consumption profile in normal operation [3].
 Last but not least, behavior which does not contradict the specification could be classified as "faulty behavior" by the test process if design tricks such as cycle stealing are employed.

 There appears to be no broad consensus whether overtesting should be maximized or prevented.
-On one hand, overtesting is assumed to be an efficient (and often the only) approach to detect latent defects, which are not critical yet but may deteriorate and become early-life failures due to phenomena including electromigration, hot-carrier aging, dielectric breakdown and mechanical stress-induced migration [1, 4].
-(For instance, the coverage of defects that are provably undetectable under nominal conditions by low-voltage testing has been investigated in [5].)
-As a consequence, massive use of DFT in combination with stress tests (burn-in) is advocated to reduce early-life failures.
+On one hand, overtesting is assumed to be an efficient (and often the only) approach to detect latent defects, which are not critical yet but may deteriorate and become early-life failures [1, 4, 5].
 On the other hand, it is argued that overtesting results in detections which are not necessarily due to a defect and that it mainly leads to yield loss, i.e., discarding good chips.
 It has also been reported that a non-functional test sequence can damage the chip by inducing heat dissipation that exceeds the limit the chip is designed for [6].
-From this, the need to prevent overtesting by using only functional test data, which can occur in the IC's normal operation mode, is deduced [3, 6, 7, 8, 9, 10, 11].
+From this, the need to prevent overtesting by using only functional test data, which can occur in the IC's normal operation mode, is deduced [3,6,7,8,9,10,11].